HENRY NEEMAN

 Curriculum Vita

-You can have a look at my Curriculum Vita in both PostScript and PDF formats.
+You can have a look at my CV.

 Office

-I work at the University of Oklahoma in Norman, OK, where I'm the Director of the OU Supercomputing Center for Education & Research (OSCER) -- a division of OU Information Technology -- as well as an adjunct assistant professor in the School of Computer Science.
-My office is One Partners Place room 1910; I used to be in the Stephenson Research & Technology Center.
+I work at the University of Oklahoma in Norman, OK, where I'm the Executive Director of Research Computing and the Director of the OU Supercomputing Center for Education & Research (OSCER) — a division of OU Information Technology — as well as an associate professor in the College of Engineering and an adjunct associate professor in the School of Computer Science.
+My office is 3200 Marshall Ave Suite 130 (just off campus), but I'm usually elsewhere.

 Teaching